-We have audited the accompanying consolidated balance sheets of Silicon Laboratories Inc. (the Company) as of December 29, 2012 and December 31, 2011, and the related consolidated statements of income and comprehensive income, changes in stockholders' equity and cash flows for each of the three fiscal years in the period ended December 29, 2012.
-These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying consolidated balance sheets of Silicon Laboratories Inc. (the Company) as of December 28, 2013 and December 29, 2012, and the related consolidated statements of income, comprehensive income, changes in stockholders' equity and cash flows for each of the three fiscal years in the period ended December 28, 2013.
+Our audits also included the financial statement schedule listed in the Index at Item 15(a).
+These financial statements and schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements and schedule based on our audits.